JagrajBenipal/ActiveDirectory-Attack-Simulation/readme.md

 ---

+## Acknowledgments
+This project was inspired by Steven's work and is based on a part of his larger project.
+The implementation and adjustments reflect my own understanding and learning process.

+---

 ## Conclusion
 This project was a great learning experience.
 Setting up and managing a multi-VM environment, simulating a credential-based attack, and using Splunk for log analysis helped me better understand how to detect and respond to security incidents.
 Logging in as the compromised user added realism to the simulation and reinforced the importance of strong credentials and proactive monitoring in protecting critical systems.